lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 How to learn anything in a year?
 Let's take English as an example.
 I spent one year learning English to achieve IELTS 6 score.
 Here is my way.

-1. Trust yourself and believe in yourself.
+1. Trust yourself.
 You are a genius.
 Everyone is a genius.

 2. Find the real expert on the Internet.
 They really know, and they share a lot, Like the teacher Yin Wang.

 3. Find all interesting materials on the Internet.
 Like Youtube, Bilibili, Tiktok, Douyin, Tencent Video, WeChat Channels, Twitter, Google.

 4. Start small.
-Watch short videos or long videos about the topic.
-You can watch anything as long as it has English.
+You can watch any short videos or long videos as long as it has English.

 5. Step by Step.
 If you don't know English at all, please learn the basic alphabet and 100 simple words for your first two months.